wren-lang/wren/src/README.md

 This contains the Wren source code.
 It is organized like so:

-*   `aux`: the Wren and C source code for the auxiliary modules.
+*   `optional`: the Wren and C source code for the optional modules.
 These are built in to the VM and can be used even when you embed the VM in your own application.
 But they are also optional and can be compiled out by setting defines.